 If you are already running the latest version of Canopy, and you still experience an environment installation failure and want to try again (this time with antivirus disabled), there is no need to reinstall Canopy; instead, you need only go to the Canopy Tools => Troubleshoot menu, and select Reset Python Environment.

 Note: A common cause of this error on Linux is running the Canopy installer shell script with admin privileges i.e. with sudo.
 In general, the installation of Canopy on linux does NOT require elevated privileges, and running the installer with sudo is known to cause problems with "Permissions Denied" errors.

 When you ask Canopy 2 to install a Canopy 2 / EDM Python environment, it goes through two distinct steps.
 First, the Python runtime (Python interpreter with standard libraries) is installed.
 Then the specified packages are installed.

-The most common causes of Python environment installation errors, before Canopy 2.1.3, appear to be slowdown from an anti-virus utility (especially Avast and McAfee on Windows), and attempts to start Canopy before environment creation is complete.
+The most common causes of Python environment installation errors, other than insufficient disk space, appear to be slowdown from anti-virus utility programs.

-If not, please send us a feedback/bug report from the Canopy help menu.
+If you encounter such problems, please send us a feedback/bug report from the Canopy help menu.
 Please include:

 - What antivirus program you are using

 - Whether you were able to temporarily disable your antivirus program during environment installation.